MarjoleinHordijk/PythonTutorials/docs/source/01_03_Loops.md

 a = 12
 b = 5
 if a > b:
     print("a is greater than b")
 else:
     print("a is not greater than b")
 ```

 ![](../../images/01_03/1.png)

 ### 2.2 One condition, pass

-As adressed above, we can use ```pass``` to specify that we do not want any code to be executed in a particular situation.
+As addressed above, we can use ```pass``` to specify that we do not want any code to be executed in a particular situation.
 In the example below, this is the case when the if statement (a > b) is not true.

 *If this is true, do that.
 Otherwise, do nothing.*